Symplectic maps and hyperK\"ahler moment map geometry: Introduction

-In particular, Eliasberg and Gromov proved a surprising result: although it is possible to approximate any diffeomorphism by \emph{volume preserving diffeomorphisms}, in the $C^0$-sense, it is not possible to do so with symplectic diffeomorphisms.
+One of the famous result about the symplectic diffeomorphism groups is due to Eliasberg and Gromov~\cite{Gro86,Eli87}, who proved a striking theorem: although it is possible to approximate any smooth diffeomorphism by \emph{volume preserving diffeomorphisms}, in the $C^0$-sense, it is not possible to do so with symplectic diffeomorphisms.
 More precisely, the Eliashberg-Gromov theorem states that every smooth diffeomorphism, which is a $C^0$-limit of a sequence of symplectic diffeomorphism, must be symplectic as well.
-This rigidity result is a strong incentive to relax the regularity properties of \emph{symplectic maps}.
-This gave rise to the field of \emph{$C^0$-symplectic geometry}, which is, in some sense, an exploration of the closure of the group of symplectic diffeomorphisms.
+This rigidity result is a strong incentive to relax the regularity of \emph{symplectic maps} and gave rise to the field of \emph{$C^0$-symplectic geometry} which is, in some sense, an exploration of the closure of the group of symplectic diffeomorphisms.